drownedout/url_shortener/README.md

 would allow me to build something quickly.

 For my database, I chose Redis because there was plenty of documentation and I needed to store a minimal amount of data.
-However, I realized (too late) that my application should also verify if a URL already exists.
-Given the restrictions of Redis, I might have chosen a different database in order to mitigate this.
-Another option would be to have another data structure that holds all of the urls given to me by the user and checking that before saving a new URL.

 The front end is in pure vanilla Javascript, CSS and was very easy to implement.